Daniel Onega

-Daniel Onega (born 17 March 1945) is a retired Argentine football player who played most of his career for River Plate.
-He also played for the Argentina national team between 1966 and 1972.
-He is the brother of the late midfielder Ermindo Onega.
+Daniel "Tito" Onega (born 17 March 1945) is a former Argentine professional football player who played as striker for most of his career for River Plate and for the Argentina national team between 1966 and 1972.
+Onega became the top scorer of the 1966 Copa Libertadores with 17 goals, setting the record for most goals scored in a single edition of the tournament.

+He is also River Plate's all-time top scorer in international cups.

+Club career

 Onega started his career at River Plate.
 It was with River Plate that he became the topscorer in the 1966 Copa Libertadores with 17 goals, setting the record for the most goals ever scored in a single season in that tournament, a record that has never been surpassed.
 He is also the 4th in the all time Copa Libertadores topscorers list with 31 goals in 47 games.

 In 1972 Onega moved to Racing Club for a season, but he only managed 9 goals and returned to River the following season.

 In 1973, he moved to Spain to play for Córdoba CF in the Spanish 2nd division, he stayed with the club until 1978 when he moved to Millonarios in Colombia.
 It was with Millonarios that he won his first and only league title.
 At the end of the 1978 season Onega retired from football.

+Personal life

+He is the brother of the late midfielder Ermindo Onega.